YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

     delete foobar         # will only delete the module foobar.

-The ``select`` command can be used to create a selection for subsequent commands.
+The :cmd:ref:`select` command can be used to create a selection for subsequent commands.
 For example:

 .. code:: yoscrypt